bitvijays/PhD-Resources/Misc/3_PhD_Read_Papers.md

 #### Time Required - TP

 Should take four or five hours for beginners and about an hour for an experienced reader.

+## Critical Reading

+Read papers by asking critical questions of them, such as:

+- Is there a contribution?
+Is it significant?
+- Is the contribution of interest?
+- Are the results correct?
+- Is the appropriate literature discussed?
+- Does the methodology actually answer the initial question?
+- Are the proposals and results critically analyzed?
+- Are appropriate conclusions drawn from the results, or are there other possible interpretations?
+- Are all the technical details correct?
+Are they sensible?
+- Could the results be verified?
+- Are there any serious ambiguities or inconsistencies?

+The above questions also provide a hint on how a research paper should be written and should contain.